MicrosoftDocs/cpp-docs/docs/windows/compiler-support-for-type-traits-cpp-component-extensions.md

 -   `__is_pod(` `type` `)`

-     Returns true if the type is a class or union with no constructor or private or protected non-static members, no base classes, and no virtual functions.
+     Returns **true** if the type is a class or union with no constructor or private or protected non-static members, no base classes, and no virtual functions.
 See the C++ standard, sections 8.5.1/1, 9/4, and 3.9/10 for more information on PODs.

      `__is_pod` will return false on fundamental types.

-    ```
+    ```cpp
     #include <stdio.h>
     struct S {};